2024-25 FAFSA Updates

 The Free Application for Federal Student Aid (FAFSA) has been updated.
 Students starting or continuing college this fall (August 2024) will experience a simplified FAFSA that has been redesigned and streamlined and will expand eligibility for federal student aid.

-The 2024-25 FAFSA is available to complete!
+The 2024-25 FAFSA is now available!

 Prepare now so that you are ready to start college this fall at NICC.

-Month Action to take Details
+Month Action to take Details & Links

 Submit your 2024-25 FAFSA (if you have not yet completed)